imrul099/Intro-to-JavaScript/Module-31/README.md

 ## filter() & find() :

 find() returns the first matching element, while . filter() returns an array of all matching elements.
 When working with an array in JavaScript, we may need to locate a single item within the collection.
 This may appear tiresome, but if we apply the right methods/procedures/techniques, it shouldn't be too tough.

+## Prototypical Inderitance: refers to the ability to access object properties from another object.
+We use a Javascript prototype to add new properties and methods to an exiting object constructor.